 Malik has been providing safe and structured accommodation for young refugees at Paiwand for the past 2 years.
 He has a BSc in Political Science and a MA in International Relations.
 By sharing the same socio-cultural background with the young people, Malik has helped to establish a strong rapport and climate of trust.
 Malik speaks Farsi, Dari, Pashto, and Urdu.

 Education Project Manager

-Immigration Legal Advisor
+Immigration Legal Advisors

 Vidya achieved a joint honours degree in Commerce & Computer Science; she is a multifaceted office professional with an extensive background in Accounting & IT.
 Here at Paiwand, Vidya is hardworking and versatile Administrative Officer with proven organizational skills and thorough knowledge of corporate policies and procedures, excellent communication and people skills.

 Fazel is currently studying biomedical science as an undergraduate at Middlesex University in Hendon.
 He has always thought about supporting people in his community.
 He first joined Paiwand as a volunteer in 2021 and has been actively supporting migrants, refugees and asylum seekers since.

 Administrator and Receptionist at Saturday School & Advocate